-Whether it’s a night of drinking, a loud event, or a day of public speaking – you wake up one morning with a hoarse voice.
+Whether it’s a night of drinking, yelling at a loud event, a day of public speaking, or the winter is in full swing – you wake up one morning with a hoarse voice.
 If you have a sore throat, it may be a slight cold or an acute case of laryngitis.

 Symptoms of Laryngitis: